 A successful security lighting design contains active and passive elements to create uncertainty in the minds of would-be thieves.

 The best security lighting applications take into account their surroundings and avoid competing with traffic signals.
-Effective lighting is uniform to avoid creating glares and deep shadows, and allows clear observation of anyone in or around the home.
+Effective lighting is uniform to avoid creating glare and deep shadows, and allows clear observation of anyone in or around the home.
 It follows locals ordinances regarding mounting height, source type, wattage, shielding, and energy conservation.
 Obtain permission for variances from local jurisdiction.

 How to Choose Light Sources